 However, let’s be honest.
 Not every person of color has the same social consciousness, studies critical pedagogy, or believes that education should be inextricably linked with social justice.
 On the other hand, some folks are just approaching their conscientizacao (wokeness) and others have been playing too long for the other team.

 Here’s an example, from David Branch, a Principal of Garden City Elementary in Minnesota says.
 He says, “I took every failure or miss personally; leading to health issues.
-These were ‘my people’ I was letting down.
+These were my people I was letting down.
 But, I realized I was just one part of the solution.
 The public system was not created to meet the needs of black and brown students.
-I relaxed that I needed allies at every level, and that implicit bias was the things holding us back.”
+I realized that I needed allies at every level, and that implicit bias was the things holding us back.”

 Be Prepared for Resistance, Doubters, and Haters

 Anthony Muhammad wrote about how the traditionalists (or white supremacists) will attack you.
 Traditionalists will use: resistance, slander, defamation, and white fragility.
 Furthermore, they will focus on technical issues like evaluation timelines, terminology, contracts, and paperwork.
 This is a distraction from focusing on serving marginalized students.

 For example, Ashley Moore, Baltimore, MA Principal says, “For a black woman in leadership, I am often doubted and not taken seriously.
 My education, credentials, and certifications are often called into question.”

 Since white supremacists, can no longer lynch or pistol whip you, the system will “pencil whip you”.

 That’s why you have to have your Is dotted and Ts crossed.
 Like a bureaucraticand revolutionary boss.